LuisSanchez/conventional-maximum-rate/README.md

-# Python Challenge
+# Python Sandbox

-Repository for the python challenge calculating the TMC (Tasa Máxima Convencional).
+Default site: calculating the TMC (Tasa Máxima Convencional) of a credit.

 ## Installation